mkkellogg/GaussianSplats3D/README.md

 ```
 This code will prompt your browser to automatically start downloading the converted `.splat` file.

 It is now possible to integrate your own Three.js scene into the viewer (still somewhat experimental).
-The `Viewer` class now accepts a `scene` parameter by which you can pass in any 'normal' Three.js objects you want to be rendered along with the splats.
+The `Viewer` class now accepts two parameters by which you can pass in any 'normal' Three.js objects you want to be rendered along with the splats: `scene` and/or `simpleScene`.
 Rendering the splats correctly with external objects requires a special sequence of steps so the viewer needs to be aware of them:
 ```javascript
 const scene = new THREE.Scene();